bipentihexium/wys_arg_tools/README.md

 ./algo
 ```

 on Windows it is a bit more complicated.
-You need to use Visual Studio or MinGW.
+You need to use Visual Studio or MinGW (with MinGW it's basically same as on Linux; I don't know how to use VS for C++).
 I recommend using this program only if you know C++ at least a bit, so you know how to change the constants, in best case the algorithm.
 I might make something here about how to change constants and their meaning in the future.